Quantitative Sobolev regularity of quasiregular maps: Proof of Theorem and Corollary

 and further assume that $F(\Omega)$ is a bounded $\Bes_r$ domain.
 Then, for each $a \in \mathbb R$ and $1<q<\infty$, there exists $\upsilon:\mathbb C \to [0,\infty]$ such that

 and

 \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lemma:Bp}] i. follows by pulling the weight $\omega$ outside, applying the unweighted estimate, using \eqref{e:NO}, and then reinserting the weight.
-To prove ii. and iii., we rely on the weighted Sobolev estimates for Calder\'on-Zygmund operators on domains established in \cite{diplinio23domains}.
-According to Lemma \ref{lemma:moser2} below, $\omega$ does belong to the relevant weight classes.
-The main result for compressions of Calder\'on-Zygmund operators from \cite{diplinio23domains}*{Corollary B.1 and Lemma 4.22} states that if the weight $\omega$ possesses an extension which belongs to $\A_s(\mathbb C)$ for some $1<s<\frac p2$, then it suffices to test $\B_O$ on the constant function $\mathbf 1$.
-Letting $\upsilon$ be the extension of $\omega$ provided by Lemma \ref{lemma:moser2},
+To prove ii. and iii., we rely on the weighted Sobolev estimates for Calder\'on-Zygmund operators on domains established in \cite{diplinio23domains}. { In fact, the first statement in \cite[Theorem C]{diplinio23domains} directly implies ii. once we verify $\omega$ belongs to the weight class $\A_{\frac r2}(O)$ with characteristic $[\omega]_{\A_{\frac r2}(O )}$ controlled by lower-order terms